Inglis M. Uppercu: Early life

-Inglis Moore Uppercu was born on September 17, 1877 in North Evanston, IL to Jesse Wheat Uppercu and Laura Isabella (Hildebrant) Uppercu.
+Uppercu was born on September 17, 1877, in North Evanston, Illinois, to Jesse Wheat Uppercu and Laura Isabella (Hildebrant) Uppercu.

 His family moved to New York City in 1888.
 Uppercu went to the Polytechnic School of Brooklyn and Columbia University Law School.

 Automotive career

 Starting in 1896, Uppercu was involved in the automotive industry in the New York and New Jersey area.
 Working initially for the Duryea Motor Wagon Company and the Neostyle Co., in 1902, he established the Motor Car Co. of New Jersey.
 Through this company, Uppercu sold Autocar, Cadillac and Packard automobiles in the New York-New Jersey area.
 In 1908, he acquired the New York City Cadillac dealership and reorganized his automotive operations as the Detroit Cadillac Motor Car Co.

 Uppercu formed a relationship with the custom coach builder Healey & Co. and by the mid-teens, the Detroit Cadillac Motor Car Co was Healey's largest customer.
 Many of Healey's custom coaches for Cadillac chassis were designed by Uppercu's manager of his custom body department, J.R.
 McLauchlen.
 Healey also built bus bodies for Uppercu's Aeromarine Airways for Cadillac and Packard chassis that were used to shuttle passengers from the city to seaplane bases of the airline.
 When William Mansfield Healey retired in 1923, Uppercu took over his business and moved it to his Aeromarine aircraft factory in Keyport, NJ, renaming it Healey-Aeromarine Bus Company, which continued bus and automobile coach building until 1926.

-Uppercu found, rehabilitated and, in 1920, donated an 1893 Duryea automobile to the Smithsonian where it is still on exhibit.
+Uppercu found, rehabilitated and, in 1920, donated an 1893 Duryea automobile to the Smithsonian, where it is still on exhibit.

 In 1931, Uppercu sold his automotive operations to General Motors' Cadillac Motor Car Division.